ramonmeza/zig-c-tutorial/README.md

 # Understanding How Zig and C Interact

-My journey to understanding how Zig interacts with C and how I, someone not well-versed in C, can leverage the power of third-party C libraries.
+A journey to understanding how Zig interacts with C and how someone not well-versed in C can leverage the power of third-party C libraries.

 ## What This Doesn't Cover